magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_slavedb.md

 *	<a href="https://dev.mysql.com/doc/refman/5.6/en/replication.html" target="_blank">MySQL documentation</a>
 *	<a href="https://www.digitalocean.com/community/tutorials/how-to-set-up-master-slave-replication-in-mysql" target="_blank">How To Set Up Master Slave Replication in MySQL (digitalocean)</a>

 Magento provides sample MySQL configurations for your slave databases.
-A simple configuration is provided with the <a href="{{ site.mage2000url }}app/code/Magento/ResourceConnections/README.md" target="_blank">ResourceConnections class README</a>.
+A simple configuration is provided with the `ResourceConnections` class README..md</a>.

 The following is more advanced and is provided for your information only: